 After you have ensured you have all of the documentation for a valid registration with the GMC you will need to start looking for a job in the UK.
 You must have a confirmed job offer before you apply for your visa.

 You can apply for roles directly with the NHS or utilise the skills and expertise of a third party to guide you through the application process and secure your job interviews.
 A&E Agency has an experienced and fast-growing permanent division that specialises in supporting international doctors during the entire relocation process.
-You can contact the team today if you’d like them to help you find a job in the UK or have any questions on PermanentRecruitment@accident-emergency.co.uk.
+You can register with A&E Agency today or contact the team today if you’d like them to help you find a job in the UK or have any questions on PermanentRecruitment@accident-emergency.co.uk.

 From 2024, UK medical students and most graduates outside the European Economic Area (EEA) will need to take a new exam.
 The Medical Licensing Assessment (MLA) builds on the GMC's existing assurance work to set a common threshold for safe practice.
 UK students will take the MLA as part of their medical degree.
 Medical graduates trained outside the EEA will take the MLA instead of the PLAB test.